 The asbestos inventory will be kept up to date by yearly inspections which will include the areas where asbestos has been removed.

 Be aware of materials in your workplace that may contain asbestos.
 Consult the Asbestos Inventory for your building.

 Do not damage, disturb or remove asbestos-containing materials.

 Promptly report damaged asbestos-containing material (ie, pipe insulation, ceiling tiles) to your supervisor to have it properly inspected and repaired.

 Do not dust, sweep or vacuum any debris that may contain asbestos.
 This must only be carried out by properly trained staff.
 Leave the area if the amount of damage is significant.
 Restrict access to others.

 Online Asbestos Inventory

 Access to the online Asbestos Inventory site is restricted through a portal using the UWIN ID and Domino Password.

-Please review the HMIS Quick Reference Guide (PDF format) to find your way through the system.
+HMIS 2.0 Manual (PDF format) to find your way through the system.